RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

 | Atomic RMW | screl | wg- | s_waitcnt vmcnt(0); atomic |
 | Atomic RMW | scacq | wg- | s_waitcnt vmcnt(0); atomic; buffer_wbinvl1_vol |

-### Memory operation constraints for flat segment

-For flat segment, if memory operation may affect either global or group segment, group constraints must be applied to flat operations as well.

 ### Memory fence constraints

-Memory fence is currently applied to all segments (cross-segment synchronization), but it may change in the future.
-In machine code, memory fence does not have separate instruction, but maps to s_waitcnt and buffer_wbinvl1_vol instructions.
+Memory fence is currently applied to all segments (cross-segment synchronization).
+In machine code, memory fence does not have separate instruction and maps to s_waitcnt and buffer_wbinvl1_vol instructions.
 In addition, memory fence must not be moved in machine code with respect to other synchronizing operations.
 In the following table, 'memfence' refers to conceptual memory fence location.

 | **Operation** | **Memory order** | **Memory scope** | **Machine code sequence** |
 | --- | --- | --- | --- |